Geigle/glowing-pancake/README.md

 # glowing-pancake
-A logger for Python, merely an essay in Python Class development.
+A logger for Python, merely an essay in Python Package development.
 Nothing serious.